Lemon Crinkle Cookies with Fresh Lemon

 Instructions

-- Combine sugar and lemon zest: In a large bowl or bowl of a sand mixer, mix the granulated sugar and lemon zest using your fingers until the sugar is fragrant and slightly moist.
-You can also use an electric mixer to get the same effect.
+- Combine sugar and lemon zest.
+In a large bowl or bowl of a stand mixer, mix the granulated sugar and lemon zest using your fingers until the sugar is fragrant and slightly moist.
+(You can also use an electric mixer to get the same effect.)
 This helps infuse the lemon flavor.

-- Add the eggs: Add the eggs to the lemon sugar and beat until smooth and creamy, about 2 minutes on high speed, and combine well.
+- Cream the eggs and sugar.
+Add the eggs to the lemon sugar and beat until smooth and creamy, about 2 minutes on high speed, and combine well.

 - Add the rest of the wet ingredients.
 Add the melted and cooled butter, lemon juice, lemon extract, and vanilla extract to the